Black Bat Flower

 Synonyms of Tacca chantrieri (10) (Updated on 2-24-21): Schizocapsa breviscapa (Ostenf.)
 H.Limpr., Tacca esquirolii (H.Lév.)
 Rehder, Tacca garrettii Craib, Tacca macrantha H.Limpr., Tacca minor Ridl., Tacca paxiana H.Limpr., Tacca roxburghii H.Limpr., Tacca vespertilio Ridl., Tacca wilsonii H.Limpr., Clerodendrum esquirolii H.Lév.

 Tacca chantrieri André is the correct and accepted scientific name for this plant.
 It was named and described by Édouard-François André in Revue Horticole in 1901.

-Tacca J.R.Forst. & G.Forst. is the correct and accepted scientific name for the genus.
+The genus, Tacca J.R.Forst. & G.Forst., is the correct and accepted scientific name for the genus.
 It was named and described by Johann Reinhold and Johann Georg Adam Forster in the 2nd edition of Characteres Generum Plantarum in 1776.

 I bought my Black Bat Flower from Wellspring Gardens as a starter plant in the spring of 2012.
 I also bought a White Bat Flower as well as many other plants.
 You don’t have to spend a lot of money to purchase some very interesting plants.
 Starter plants are much less expensive although it may take them longer to grow.
 That way you can gain more experience even though it is sometimes a pain.